KorbinVanetteDev/RealSailAway/README.md

 * Sail NEW Viking ships around the ocean
 * MASSIVE Island updates
 * Collect resources like wood, iron, cloth, and coins through trading card packs
-* Upgrade your ship so you can keep exploring
+* New upgrades to your ship so you can keep exploring
 * Imoroved Save System
 * Added the Kraken, which steals your resources if you get too close
 * New effects on the islands